raspiblitz/raspiblitz/dietpi/install_on_DietPi.md

 ![](pictures/bash_prompt.png)

 run the SDcard build script in this format:
 `wget https://raw.githubusercontent.com/[GITHUB-USERNAME]/raspiblitz/[BRANCH]/build.sdcard/raspbianStretchDesktop.sh && sudo bash raspbianStretchDesktop.sh [BRANCH] [GITHUB-USERNAME]`

-if you intend to use @openoms`s forked version:
+Be aware of that the fork needs to be called `raspiblitz` for the git download to work. if you intend to use @openoms`s forked version:

-`wget https://raw.githubusercontent.com/openoms/HardwareNode/raspiblitz-dev/build.sdcard/raspbianStretchDesktop.sh && sudo bash raspbianStretchDesktop.sh raspiblitz-dev openoms`
+`wget https://raw.githubusercontent.com/openoms/raspiblitz/raspiblitz-dev/build.sdcard/raspbianStretchDesktop.sh && sudo bash raspbianStretchDesktop.sh raspiblitz-dev openoms`

 See my example output: [sdcard_build_output](DietPi/sdcard_build_output)